 where the symbol $\Delta z$ represents the spacing between radar range bins.
-The subscript FM is a reminder that these quantities are calculated from elements of x according to the forward model equation (54), as opposed to the elements of the y vector, which are measured quantities.
+The subscript FM is a reminder that these quantities are calculated from elements of x according to the forward model equations (55) and (56), as opposed to the elements of the y vector, which are measured quantities.